 Ready2Change - Alcohol Trial

-A randomised controlled trial of a telephone-delivered psychological intervention to reduce problem alcohol use.
+A randomised controlled trial of a telephone-delivered cognitive and behavioural intervention to reduce problem alcohol use.

 Overview

 Alcohol use and related harm is a significant issue for many Australians.
-However, few people seek help from traditional alcohol and other drug treatment services due to concerns about privacy, experiences of shame and stigma, time constraints (e.g. due to work or child care responsibilities), or thinking the problem isn’t serious enough to warrant conventional treatment.
+However, few people seek help from traditional alcohol and other drug treatment services due to concerns about privacy, experiences of shame and stigma, time constraints (e.g. due to work or child care responsibilities), or thinking their drinking isn’t serious enough to warrant conventional treatment.
 Many barriers to seeking help for alcohol use problems can be overcome through treatment programs that are delivered by telephone.
-These programs provide confidential support, at times convenient to the individual, and can be accessed from anywhere in Australia, though research evidence is limited to services delivering support to aid smoking cessation.
-This trial aimed to determine the efficacy of the Ready2Change (R2C) telephone-delivered intervention in reducing alcohol problem severity among a community sample of individuals with alcohol use problems.
+These programs provide confidential support, at times convenient to the individual, and can be accessed from anywhere in Australia.
+Yet, until now, they have been underused and understudied in substance use populations (other than ‘quitlines’ for smoking cessation).

 Project team